zhouzypaul/cha-ching/README.md

 1. **Naive Market**:
 A simple market that only keeps track of how much stock are bought and sold, only keeps track of daily closing price, and assumes that the amount of buying and selling has no impact on stock price.

-### Usage
-run `app.java` found at `src/main/java/`

-Change the agent types and market types at the top of `app.java` to use different agents and markets